drawwithcode/2018-group-work-group-07/README.md

 - Coding sources

-We used p5js to create the code.
+We used p5js, p5.dom and p5.sound to create the code.
 This are the main sources:

 Coding train: https://www.youtube.com/watch?v=Rk-_syQluvc
               https://www.youtube.com/watch?v=q_bXBcmfTJM